Frequent queries on insurance, claims and getting help in an emergency

 Keep in mind that your health insurance likely won’t cover your medical expenses in China, so investing in travel insurance for China may help cover unexpected emergencies.
 If you have a medical emergency when traveling to China, you can call the 24/7 emergency assistance team and they can help refer you to a place that offers the level of care that you need.
 If your medical team only speaks Mandarin, our team can also help communicate with your doctors.

-To streamline your experience seeking medical treatment in China, we recommend signing up for FootprintID before your trip.
-This non-insurance service is a portable personal health record where your documents, prescriptions, test results, and emergency contacts are accessible in one place anywhere in the world.
-Whether you need to refill a prescription or deal with a more serious injury, FootprintID expedites the process.
+To streamline your experience seeking medical treatment in China, we recommend signing up for our Portable Health Records service.
+This non-insurance service allows your documents, prescriptions, test results, and emergency contacts to be accessible in one place, anywhere in the world.
+Whether you need to refill a prescription or deal with a more serious injury, this service can expedite the process.

 It’s not something anyone wants to think about, but sometimes you’re left sitting at the carousel waiting for the bag that never comes.